 The United Nations Voluntary Trust Fund on Contemporary Forms of Slavery- What the Fund is

-2019 Call for Applications now open
+2019 Call for Applications is now closed

 “The United Nations Slavery Fund provides assistance each year to thousands of people who have experienced some form of slavery.
 It is a privilege to meet both the people concerned and the organisations that provide the assistance to them, located in every continent of the world.
 All of them give me the same message: that more assistance is needed.
 In a world where we believe the actual number of victims in need of our assistance to be in the tens of millions, the assistance provided by the Slavery Fund is only a drop in the ocean, but a very welcome drop to those who benefit”.

 The Fund assists individuals, whose human rights have been severely violated as a result of modern slavery.
 It provides direct humanitarian, legal and financial assistance to victims through grants awarded to non-governmental organisations.

 Since its establishment by the General Assembly in 1991 (resolution 46/122), the Slavery Fund has supported more than 400 organizations in 95 countries, providing rehabilitation and assistance to thousands of victims.